 There’s a lot you can do on your own, too, to improve your sex life, whether you are able to actually change your physical functioning or simply learn new ways to enjoy what you have.
 Here are some ideas:

 - Make an effort to control your blood pressure with stress-reduction techniques, such as the relaxation response, as well as exercise and dietary changes.
 Even if you do not have high blood pressure, these lifestyle measures can improve your health.

-- If you are overweight, make an effort to lose some weight through sensible dietary changes and increased physical activity.
+- Make sensible dietary changes and increase physical activity.
 A recent Canadian study found that aging male rats recovered their erectile function with exercise and calorie restriction.
 If it works for rats, it might work for you!

 - Commit to your diabetes care regimen.
 Psychologist Steven Phillipson says, “High blood sugar often decreases sexual interest.
 Libido may return as blood sugar is brought down to a normal level.”

 - If vaginal dryness is a problem, make liberal use of personal lubricants, which are available over the counter at any drugstore.

 - If decreased sensation is a problem, experiment with different ways of genital stimulation, possibly using more pressure than you usually do or using an electronic vibrator.
 Applying cold or heat to the genitals for a few minutes may increase sensitivity.
 A bag of frozen peas can be an effective cold pack.